ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/_index.md

 minutes_to_complete: 160

-who_is_this_for: This is an advanced topic for software developers interested in learning how to use PyTorch to create and train a feedforward neural network for digit classification.
-You will also learn how to use the trained model in an Android application.
-Finally, you will apply model optimizations.
+who_is_this_for: This is an advanced topic for software developers interested in learning how to use PyTorch to create and train a feedforward neural network for digit classification, and also software developers interested in learning how to use and apply optimizations to the trained model in an Android application.

 learning_objectives:
     - Prepare a PyTorch development environment.